 The following is an example of one of these efforts.
 Clifton Gates is a piece written for me by Jacob Cooper, which I played back in June at Bargemusic.
 The combination of solo piano and electronic processing took some finagling to get right, but I think Jacob arrived at a pretty brilliant combination of sounds, something that melds his longer, more purely electronic experiments with beautifully moody, intricate piano writing.
 The title is in fact a reference to John Adams’s beloved Phrygian Gates, though it takes the metaphorical electronic gates and makes them literal.

-Timothy Andres, piano
+Timo Andres, piano

 Clifton Gates was recorded a couple weeks ago at my apartment on Clifton Place by Jacob and fellow Giant (and budding audio engineer) Chris Cerrone.
 Some days my living room is a recording studio and my bedroom a makeshift control room, as you can see.

 A funny thing has been happening over the past day, which is that friends and family have been writing to console me about the death of someone I didn’t know.
 I wouldn’t say Steve Jobs was my “hero”—I’m not sure he would’ve liked the concept of heroes, anyway—but there are few people whose life’s work have mattered to me more.